Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: Numerical Results

 Under the adiabatic condition, a two-level system interacting with a Gaussian chirp pulse can robustly transfer the population from one state to another.
 We

 have used two such sequential Gaussian chirp pulses with opposite chirping.

 To perform the computation with the system parameters, we need to normalize it to a dimensionless quantity.
-We have chosen the normalized frequency $\gamma_{n}$ = 1 ps$^{-1}$ and time $\tau_n = 1/\gamma_n$.
-In Fig. \ref{fig:2}, we have plotted the excited state population as a function of the pulse area and chirp ($\alpha$) of the pulse.
+We have chosen the normalized frequency $\gamma_{n}$ = 1 rad ps$^{-1}$ and time $\tau_n = 1/\gamma_n$.
+In Fig. \ref{fig:2}, we have plotted the excited state population as a function of the pulse area and chirp ($\alpha$) of the pulse without taking the interaction with phonon bath.
 We find if there is no chirp ($\alpha\tau_n^2$ = 0), we get the usual Rabi oscillation $\textit{i.e.}$, for the odd multiple of $\pi$ the population transfer to the excited state whereas for even multiple of $\pi$ it remains in the ground state.
 Also, we notice that robust population transfer can happen due to RAP for several parameters that satisfy the conditions, $|\alpha|\tau_n^2>>1$ and $|\alpha|\tau_n^2 << \Omega_0^2\tau_n^2$.
 Here $\Omega_0$ is the peak Rabi frequency of the chirped pulse.
-As in Fig. \ref{fig:3}, the first pulse peaked at t$\gamma_n$ = 40, Rabi frequency $\Omega_{G}^0 = 4.0\gamma_{n}$, positive chirp $\alpha_G$ = 3.24 ps$^{-2}$ and having pulse area $>\pi$ takes the population to the excited state that was initially in the ground state.
+As in Fig. \ref{fig:3}, the first pulse peaked at $\gamma_nt$ = 10, Rabi frequency $\Omega_{G}^0 = 4.0\gamma_{n}$, positive chirp $\alpha_G$ = 3.24 ps$^{-2}$ and having pulse area $>\pi$ takes the population to the excited state that was initially in the ground state.

-The next pulse is peaked at t$\gamma_n$ = 45, Rabi frequency $\Omega_{D}^0 = 10.4\gamma_{n}$, with a negative chirp $\alpha_D$ = - 3.24 ps$^{-2}$ which returns back the population to the ground state.
-The spontaneous decay rate of the excited state $\gamma$ = 800 ps$^{-1}$.
+The next pulse is peaked at $\gamma_nt$ = 15, Rabi frequency $\Omega_{D}^0 = 10.4\gamma_{n}$, with a negative chirp $\alpha_D$ = - 3.24 ps$^{-2}$ which returns back the population to the ground state.
+As demonstrated in Fig. \ref{fig:3}, the influence of phonons is negligible at low temperature.
+However, as the temperature increases, such as at 50K, the efficiency of population transfer becomes hindered due to phonon decoherence effects.
+We have taken the additional parameters for InGaAs/GaAs QDs which are used in \cite{ME2}.
+The phonon cutoff frequency $\omega_b$ = 2.2 ps$^{-1}$, and we choose $\gamma = \gamma^\prime$ = 1 $\mu$eV.
 The second pulse is implemented in a short interval of the first to make the population return efficiently so that the two pulses act like an on-off switch.

 This efficient population transfer and return is crucial for imaging based on this scheme.
 The frequency-swept is adiabatic so that $\Omega_0^2 >> |d\Delta/dt|$.